wovo/godafoss-c-/readme.md

 except by myself and the very brave.

-For those brave who want to explore what is there: attic - old stuff, do not look here book - nothing useful here yet demo - demos of library features externals - external stuff used by godafoss, for now only my torsor library - the library itself tests - tests of library features work - for temporary stuff I am working on
+For those brave who want to explore what is there:
+   - attic: old stuff, do not look here
+   - book: nothing useful here yet
+   - demo: demos of library features
+   - externals: external stuff used by godafoss, for now only my torsor
+   - library: the library itself
+   - tests: tests of library features
+   - work: for temporary stuff I am working on

+For now, I am the single contributor to this repo, and use github as my usb-stick-in-the clouds, so you won't learn much from the git history.

 -------------------------------------------------------------------------------